Storm Coordination Message #1 – Wednesday 10/7/20 Strong to Damaging Wind and Severe Weather Potential

 Hello to all…

-SKYWARN Self-Activation will monitor the severe weather potential for Friday Afternoon and Evening.
-Another coordination message will be posted by 1030 AM Friday Morning.
-Below is the NWS Boston/Norton Hazardous Weather Outlook, Enhanced Hazardous Weather Outlook, Area Forecast Discussion and SPC Day-2 Convective Outlook:
+SKYWARN Self-Activation will be active for the severe weather potential for Tuesday.
+Another coordination message will be posted by 1000 AM Tuesday Morning.
+Below is the NWS Boston/Norton Area Forecast Discussion, Enhanced Hazardous Weather Outlook and SPC Day-2 Convective Outlook:

 NWS Boston/Norton Enhanced Hazardous Weather Outlook: